 Everything you want to know about local politics brought to you for FREE by the award winning SHESchool.

-If you want to start to build up your knowledge about how politics works in your county, then our Introduction to Politics is for you!
+If you want to start to build up your knowledge about how politics works in your county, then our Introduction to Local Government is for you!
 The next course will commence in Autumn 2023 and runs over two weeks.
 Please read on for more details on the various topics which are covered in this course.

 We begin with active citizenship.
 It is a phrase we hear a lot about, but what does it actually mean?
 In 2007 we had a Taskforce on Active Citizenship which told us it was largely about volunteering and being engaged in our communities.
 But this definition doesn’t really see us having a say in what goes on, or being part of any kind of change.
 We explore a wider definition of active citizenship that allows us to do just that.
 We look at the opportunities for active citizens to become part of the decision-making structures in county councils, and how that can happen to allow better decisions to be made without necessarily ever running for election.